The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: INTRODUCTION

 In summary, we will demonstrate that the Imaginative GAN gives rise to the following four key properties:

-\begin{enumerate} \item \textbf{Higher accuracy}: As shown in Table \ref{table:1}, the recognition models trained on GAN-augmented data (GAD) achieve the best validation accuracy for both the SHREC'17 Track dataset and the MSR Action3D dataset. \item \textbf{Increased stability}: Performance is more stable on models trained on GAD compared to models trained on CD and CAD, which is observed in the smaller standard error (see Table \ref{table:1}). \item \textbf{Temporal efficiency}: Table \ref{table:1} shows that the time taken for the classical approach to find the best combination of hyperparameters is long and varies depending on the choice of recognition model.
+\begin{enumerate} \item \textbf{Higher accuracy}: As shown in Table \ref{table:1}, the recognition models trained on GAN-augmented data (GAD) achieve the best validation accuracy for both the SHREC'17 Track and MSR Action3D datasets. \item \textbf{Increased stability}: Performance is more stable on models trained on GAD compared to models trained on CD and CAD, which is observed in the smaller standard error (see Table \ref{table:1}). \item \textbf{Temporal efficiency}: Table \ref{table:1} shows that the time taken for the classical approach to find the best combination of hyperparameters is long and varies depending on the choice of recognition model.
 If the model is large and difficult to converge, the time required is increased.
 In contrast, the Imaginative GAN is fast to train and the augmentation strategy is decoupled from the recognition model.
-To reduce time in the classical approach, it is possible to use a coarser grid search.
+It is possible to reduce time in the classical approach using a coarser grid search.
 However, as a result, the validation accuracy may then decrease due to suboptimal hyperparameters.
 Therefore, in the classical approach there is a time-accuracy trade-off. \item \textbf{Generalization to new classes}: The Imaginative GAN is effective in generalizing to data with unseen classes.
 In other words, as long as the data to train the Imaginative GAN is in the same domain as the data with new classes, the trained model is able to generate realistic samples of the new data. \end{enumerate}